 “This is it.”
 She picked up a duffel bag that had been sitting near the airlock.
 “Just show me where I’ll be sleeping and we’re good.”

 I nodded and gestured towards the ladder to the passenger deck.
 “This way.”

 I turned Amada over to Varan then went back to the bridge.
 There, I spent some time setting up our Jump.
 We’d be leaving from near the second gas giant, the name of which I had never bothered to look up.
-It was the easiest to reach based on where it and Fugitak’s orbits were and one source of hydrogen was as good as any other.
+It was the easiest to reach based on where it and Fugitak’s orbits were and one source of hydrogen and reaction mass was as good as any other.

 When I finished I checked the status board again and saw that the remaining cargo had shown up and I went back to check on it.
 Varan was still upstairs handling the passengers so I directed the cargobots to the designated points for the containers.

 That done, I went out to the bay.
 Saahna was already there, doing a walk-around of the ship.
 I caught up with her.

 “We’re good,” she said.
 “Varan is getting that family settled in.
 I’m out here while they get the kids to settle down.”

 I grimaced.
 “Yeah, it may be a fun week.”

 We rounded the tail as I saw the Commissioner and his entourage enter the bay.
 I was ready for them this time and walked up.